fab1ano/volgactf-quals-20/notepad/README.md

 By viewing (arbitrary read) or updating (arbitrary write) `notebooks[3].tab[0]` we can now read or write the target address.

 Given these primitives it goes straight forward to starting a shell.
-By first adding and then removing a couple of taps (at least 8) one can get a libc address on the heap, which can be leaked with the arbitrary read.
+By first adding and then removing a couple of tabs (at least 8) one can get a libc address on the heap, which can be leaked with the arbitrary read.

-Since the version of libc is not given, one must fingerprint the entries of the `notepad`s got.
+Since the version of libc is not given, one must fingerprint the entries of the `notepad`s `.got`.
 From the libc address we can retrieve a pointer to the binary itself, which is located close to the libc address we leaked.

 Then one might overwrite the `__free_hook` with `system`, add a tab with `/bin/sh` as content and pop a shell by deleting the tab.